vernacular systems

 training.

-Design studio operating out of a timber frame barn in rural
+We are a design studio operating out of a timber frame barn in rural

 Pennsylvania.